wayfair-incubator/WaySON/CONTRIBUTING.md

 ## Other Ways to Contribute

-We welcome anyone that wants to contribute to `Wayfair.Text.Json` to triage and reply to open issues to help troubleshoot and fix existing bugs.
+We welcome anyone that wants to contribute to `WaySON` to triage and reply to open issues to help troubleshoot and fix existing bugs.
 Here is what you can do:

 - Help ensure that existing issues follows the recommendations from the _[Reporting Issues](#reporting-issues)_ section, providing feedback to the issue's author on what might be missing.
 - Review and update the existing content of our [Wiki](https://github.com/wayfair-incubator/wayfair-text-json/wiki) with up-to-date instructions and code samples.
-- Review existing pull requests, and testing patches against real existing applications that use `Wayfair.Text.Json`.
+- Review existing pull requests, and testing patches against real existing applications that use `WaySON`.
 - Write a test, or add a missing test case to an existing test.

-Thanks again for your interest on contributing to `Wayfair.Text.Json`!
+Thanks again for your interest on contributing to `WaySON`!

 :heart: